wastore/azure-storage-samples-for-python/changefeedtrigger/README.md

 # README
-The purpose of this sample is to create a log of all new events that occur in a storage account with multidimensional filtering that runs on a timer using an Azure Function
+The purpose of this sample is to create a log of all new events that occur in a storage account with multidimensional filtering that runs on a timer using an Azure Function.

 ## Prerequisites
 [An Azure Subscription](https://azure.microsoft.com/en-us/free/)